assaabloy-ppi/salt-channel/files/spec/drafts/salt-channel-v2-final2-draft.md

         Salt Channel session, in which case it is set to 1

-See the section "Crypto" for details of the authenticated encryption.
+See the "Crypto details" section for details of the authenticated ciphertext stored in EncryptedMessage/Body.

 The Time field